-Upon the dissolution of initial shock, the next thought that entered my head was that of how my family was doing.
+After the effects of initial shock wore off, the next thought that entered my head was that of how my family was doing.
 At that time, I had a cousin that worked at the Pentagon.

 That cousin, Antoinette Sherman, was killed in the Pentagon during the 9/11 Terrorist Attacks.
-She survived the initial impact but died from injuries sustained days later.
+She survived the initial impact but died from extensive burn and other injuries sustained days later.

 So this chain of events changed my life in two ways.
 I lost a close family member and that impacted my entire family.
-The second way my life was change was because the attacks and subsequent news coverage convinced me that journalism was indeed my passion and would be my outlet to tell captivating stories about people living on Earth.
-The stories I read regarding my cousin and her co-workers, and seeing the true emotion in the faces of family members in the news coverage was inspiring.
-I wanted to be able to give people that sort of an outlet.
+The second way my life was changed was because the attacks and subsequent news coverage convinced me that journalism was indeed my passion and would be my outlet to tell captivating stories about people.

 I had so many emotions about the attacks.
 I was confused.
 I didn't understand how the attacks could happen and destroy such a beautiful woman like my cousin.
-She had such a great spirit and she died a painful death that made me question my religion and a lot of things about life.
-But watching the news, viewing slideshows and reading such heartfelt coverage was therapeutic for my grief.
+She had such a great spirit and she died a painful death that made me question so many things.
+But watching the news—viewing slideshows and reading such heartfelt coverage—was therapeutic for my grief.

 What's your story?

-Many activities are scheduled around the Hazelwood area and throughout the greater St. Louis area to observe the 10th anniversary of Sept.
-11. From church ceremonies to concerts, volunteer service activities and much more you can gather with others members to honor such a devastating historical event, and turn it into positivity in your community.
+Many activities are scheduled for today.
+From church ceremonies to concerts, volunteer service activities and much more you can gather with others members to honor such a devastating historical event, and turn it into positivity in your community.

 Where were you on 9/11?
 How do you plan to explain it to your children if they are too young to remember it?

-Tell us in the comments, below, or email me at email@example.com.
+Tell us in the comments, below, or email firstname.lastname@example.org.
 We want to hear your story.

-If you want to join a national remembrance effort, check out Action America to tell the country how you're taking positive action in Hazelwood.
+If you want to join a national remembrance effort, check out Action America to tell the country how you're taking positive action in your community.